-As I am often asked this question by patients, here is an explanation and also the reason surgeons can sometimes be hesitant to offer advice as to which placement is best until a consultation is arranged for the surgeon to examine the patient.
+As I am often asked this question by patients, here is an explanation.
+Also, the reason surgeons can sometimes be hesitant to offer advice as to which placement is best until a consultation is arranged for the surgeon to examine the patient.

 LET’S START WITH THE ANATOMY FIRST

-Looking at the anatomy of the breast, immediately behind the level of the breast tissue is known as the subglandular plane.
-At this level, there is the Pectoralis Major muscle running obliquely from the sternal margin upward towards the clavicle and the shoulder.
-The triangular fan shaped muscle covers the base around the upper two thirds, meaning there is no Pectoralis muscle behind the inferior-lateral part of the breast.
+Looking at the anatomy of the breast, immediately behind the level of the breast tissue is known as the sub-glandular plane.
+At this level, there is the Pectoralis Major muscle running obliquely from the sternal margin upward toward the clavicle and the shoulder.
+The triangular fan-shaped muscle covers the base around the upper two-thirds, meaning there is no Pectoralis muscle behind the inferior-lateral part of the breast.
 Behind the Pectoralis muscle are the ribs and intercostal muscles and this plane is known as the submuscular or sub-pectoral plane.

 WHAT IS THE DIFFERENCE BETWEEN SUBGLANDULAR PLACEMENT AND SUBPECTORAL /SUBMUSCULAR PLACEMENT?

 I prefer the term sub-pectoral as the implant is placed behind the Pectoralis major muscle.
 It is important to appreciate that the infra-lateral part of the implant is not covered by the muscle and the implant is just behind breast tissue.
-Some people confused the term submusclar where the infralateral aspect is also covered by another muscle (Serratus).
+Some people confuse the term submuscular where the infralateral aspect is also covered by another muscle (Serratus).
 This is rarely done in aesthetic breast augmentation.

-The major benefit of subpectoral placement is the additional coverage the muscle provides in the upper pole, particular in a thin patient with insufficient breast tissue.
-In round implants, the muscle will covered and mask the rippling appearance and in anatomical implants, the muscle covers the harder edge.
+The major benefit of subpectoral placement is the additional coverage the muscle provides in the upper pole, particularly in a thin patient with insufficient breast tissue.
+In round implants, the muscle will cover and mask the rippling appearance, and in anatomical implants, the muscle covers the harder edge.